sftpplus/sftpplus-docs/chevah/server/static/documentation/introduction.rst

     Please get in touch with us if you want to know specific details about your OS or consider an upgrade critical and we haven't provided it.

-    Operating systems with OpenSSL library version 0.9.7 and prior are locked with Python 2.7.8 for compatibility reasons.